 - Market share: when used in conjunction with the lens of market share information, a Big Wave model is even more powerful – a decrease in sales might look negative at the outset, but if your market share is going up, there is less cause for panic

-One of our entertainment clients had about 20 campaigns running at any one time and they wanted to optimise their marketing spend.
+Challenge: An entertainment client had over 20 campaigns running at any one time and wanted to optimise marketing spend.
 However, because they weren’t sure which campaigns were working and which weren’t, they were hesitant to stop running any of them.

-In order to give them insight into the issue, Datamine built series of explanatory models that used historical data to isolate the impact of particular campaigns, highlighting a small number of promotions that were seeing the most success.
+Solution: Datamine built a series of explanatory models that used historical data to isolate the impact of particular campaigns, highlighting a small number of promotions that were seeing the most success.